Mao Zedong: Literature

 Mao's poems and writings are frequently cited by both Chinese and non-Chinese.
 The official Chinese translation of President Barack Obama's inauguration speech used a famous line from one of Mao's poems.
 In the mid-1990s, Mao's picture began to appear on all new renminbi currency from the People's Republic of China.
 This was officially instituted as an anti-counterfeiting measure as Mao's face is widely recognised in contrast to the generic figures that appear in older currency.
-On 13 March 2006, a story in the People's Daily reported that a proposal had been made to print the portraits of Sun Yat-sen and Deng Xiaoping.
+On 13 March 2006, the People's Daily reported that a member of the Chinese People's Political Consultative Conference proposed to include the portraits of Sun Yat-sen and Deng Xiaoping in the renminbi.